hit9/toml.py/Readme.md

 1. Negative integer and float is ok: `-1` `-0.9`, but positive integer or float in this format is not allowed: `+9` `+8.8`

-2. Booleans are always lowercase.
+2. Boolens are always lowercase.

 3. Arrays also ignore newlines between the brackets:
 ```python